Review of: Wealthsimple

 Wealthsimple is a solid addition to the current slate of robo-advisors available.
 The service offers a socially responsible investment option, as well as assistance from a live representative.
 However, compared to other firms their fees are on the high side.

 Wealthsimple is an automated investing service — or robo-advisor — and the largest such service in Canada.
-It was launched in Canada in 2014 and just made available to U.S. clients on Jan.
-31, after six months of beta testing.
+It was launched in 2014 and made available to U.S. clients on Jan.
+31, 2017, after six months of beta testing.
 The company is based in Toronto, with offices in New York and London.
-The company has more than 20,000 clients and over $750 million in assets under management.
+It has more than 20,000 clients and over $750 million in assets under management.

 Wealthsimple is backed by a team of world-class financial experts and some of Silicon Valley’s best technology talent.
 The company has raised $37 million in capital from Power Financial Corp., which is one of the world’s highest-rated financial institutions, and one that manages over $780 billion in assets around the world.
 The staff is made up of software engineers, designers and data scientists who have previously worked at such companies as Amazon, Google and Apple.